 At-home Educational Ideas Inspired by Fallingwater

-“If you are looking for a fun, hands-on activity, you can take inspiration from Fallingwater and discover things about your home and neighborhood that you never noticed before,” says Ashley.
-The following activities can be done by anyone, at any age.
+“If you are looking for a fun, hands-on activity, you can take inspiration from Fallingwater and discover things about your home and neighborhood that you never noticed before,” says Fallingwater Senior Curator of Education Ashley Andrykovitch.
+The following activities can be done by anyone, at any age, anywhere.
 Enjoy!

 Take an Architecture Stroll

 You don’t need to be at Fallingwater to appreciate architecture.
 Take an architecture walk around your neighborhood.
 What does the architecture look like near your home?
 Sketch some architecture and special architectural details that you see in your neighborhood.

 Think of Concrete Ideas